 If all of your property is exempt, you’ll get to keep it without penalty.
 However, if it’s nonexempt, you’ll have to pay for it.
 So how do you know whether you have exempt or nonexempt property?

 Your state decides the property that you’ll need for a fresh start in bankruptcy (some states allow you to choose between state exemptions and federal exemptions).
 You’ll get to keep exempt property without cost, no matter which bankruptcy type you file.

 However, what happens to your nonexempt property—the property not covered by an exemption—will depend on the bankruptcy chapter.

 (Learn more in Bankruptcy Exemptions.)

-In your Chapter 13 plan, you are required to pay off certain debts in full.
+In your Chapter 13 plan, you’re required to pay off certain debts in full.
 These include mortgage arrears and priority debts such as certain taxes.
 However, the amount you pay your general unsecured creditors (such as credit card companies) depends on your income, expenses, and nonexempt property.
 Specifically, you’re required to pay all of your disposable income—the amount that remains after deducting allowed living expenses.

-One of the benefits of Chapter 13 bankruptcy that isn’t available in a Chapter 7 case is that you can catch up on secured debt payments, Chapter 13 bankruptcy lets you avoid foreclosure or repossession by allowing you to spread out missed payments over the course of your three- to five-year repayment plan.
+One of the benefits of Chapter 13 bankruptcy that isn’t available in a Chapter 7 case is that you can catch up on secured debt payments.
+Chapter 13 bankruptcy lets you avoid foreclosure or repossession by allowing you to spread out missed payments over the course of your three- to five-year repayment plan.
 While you cure your default, the automatic stay prohibits creditors from foreclosing on or repossessing your property.
 When you finish your plan, you’ll be caught up on your payments.